 "Ms. Varian, what does the prosecutor's office think about this woman?"
 Walt said.

 "Well, she didn't interfere with police operations here; she was gone before you arrived.
 If it is true that she somehow managed to disable city surveillance cameras selectively, that's a small-potatoes felony.
-We don't have much to go on from what I've seen, and most juries would give this girl a get-out-of-jail-free card in seconds.
+From what I've seen, we don't have much to go on, and most juries would give this girl a get-out-of-jail-free card in seconds.

 However, the two perps are in deep trouble because we have a video of this attempted killing.
 At least we've got four from the new Albanian mob in the slammer."